 Helping teachers teach Buddhism

-The products that Clear Vision produced are sadly no longer available but we do intend to do our best to re-purpose them here for free, at least so that the core video and supporting material is accessible again.
+The products that Clear Vision produced are no longer available but we are making them available here for free, at least so that the core video and supporting material is accessible again.

 clear vision logo